bajamircea/bajamircea.github.io/_posts/2018-03-18-destructor-recommended-idiom.markdown

 {% endhighlight %}

-## Return code that should allways be success
+## Return code that should always be success

 There are C functions that return an error code, but there is no reason for the function to fail assuming that preconditions are met.